 On-site spraying · Oxford

 A factory-grade spray finish, done on site without taking anything out.
 HVLP for control on the detail and edges, airless for the big repetitive runs.
-Full polythene masking and live-site extraction so the rest of the building keeps working.
+Full polythene masking and live site extraction so the rest of the building keeps working.
 Delivered across Oxford and Oxfordshire.
 Facade cleaning, restoration and commercial decorating across Oxford.
 A city of college stone, listed frontages and the Westgate retail estate.
-Heritage-safe DOFF cleaning, sympathetic restoration of period metalwork, and retail and commercial decorating worked around a tight, pedestrianised centre.
+DOFF cleaning that is safe on heritage stone, sympathetic restoration of period metalwork, and retail and commercial decorating worked around a tight, pedestrianised centre.

 Why Oxford